 “That is kimoi (disgusting), so please stop.”

-It goes on the same lane of feeling as Kimoi.
-Dobiki suru is used to show that you would pull away, pull out because something is disgusting or out of your range of comfort.
-It means a great sense of disgust.
+It follows the same path of feeling as kimoi.
+Dobiki suru is used to show that you would pull away, pull out, because something is disgusting or out of your comfort zone.
+It means a great feeling of disgust.

 (Sono Kuse ni dobiki suru.)